MoHoushmand/mo/_sources/quantum_computers/nv_center_qubits/nv_center_qubits_op.md

 # Operations on NV center qubits

-In this second video, Tim will continue his lecture on NV center qubits.
-He will elaborate on the control of multiple nuclear spin qubits, and show how these NV centers can create a quantum network.
+In this upcoming segment, we will further delve into the intriguing world of NV Center qubits, expanding our discussion to incorporate the management of multiple nuclear spin qubits, and demonstrating the process of crafting a quantum network with these NV centers.

-Previously, we have seen how we can control the electron spin of the NV center in diamond as a qubit.
-In this lecture, we will learn how we can use the NV center to also control multiple nuclear spin qubits, and how we can link NV centres together using photons to create a quantum network.
+We've previously explored the fascinating ability to manipulate the electron spin of the NV center in diamond, utilizing it as a qubit.
+As we progress, we'll uncover how we can extend the use of the NV center to also control multiple nuclear spin qubits, adding another dimension to our understanding.

+But that's not all - we'll also explore how we can interconnect NV centers using photons, creating a comprehensive quantum network.
+This step brings us closer to the realization of a quantum internet, where multiple quantum systems interact in a coherent and controlled manner.

+Hold on to your seats as we dive deeper into the enigmatic world of NV Center qubits and their potential applications in quantum computing and beyond.

 ```{grid-item-card}